 Captain William Lawhorn is the Assistant Director of the St Lucie County Sheriff’s Office, Department of Detention, with over 24 years of experience and knowledge in the field of corrections.

-In 1989, he began his career with the Broward County Sheriff’s Office where he held various positions beginning as a Detention Deputy and Deputy Sheriff, working his way to Major and Executive Officer then to the Director of Detention.
+In 1989, he began his career with the Broward County Sheriff’s Office where he held various positions beginning as a Detention Deputy and Deputy Sheriff, working his way to Major and Executive Officer to the Director of Detention.
 Responsibilities included working Central Intake, Professional Compliance (Internal Affairs), Accreditation Manager, and Detention Compliance Manager.

 In 2007, Captain Lawhorn relocated to the State of Vermont and continued his career in corrections as the Director of Security, Operations and Audits for the state’s prison system where he assisted the Facilities’ Executive.
 In 2011, Captain Lawhorn assumed the responsibilities of the Facilities’ Executive, directing the prison system for Vermont until 2013.